 There is no magic fix when you have a hangover.
 Focus on the following:

-• Eat some nutritious food, easy to digest carbs can help.
-Having correct B-vitamin and zinc levels appear to have a positive effect on reducing hangovers, however, popping a multivitamin and mineral pill isn't really going to help when you are suffering.
+Eat some nutritious food, easy to digest carbs can help.
+Having correct B-vitamin and zinc levels appear to have a positive effect on reducing hangovers.
+Popping a multivitamin pill, while being of some value, isn't really going to help when you are suffering.

 The time honoured 'hair of the dog that bit you' can temporarily minimise some symptoms but only prolongs the pain.